 - Drink a glass of room temp water (filtered or alkaline H2O is ideal) with lemon juice first thing in the morning.
 Your body has been pushed to the limit and has consumed some highly-acidic food and drinks.
 Water with lemon juice every morning will help bring your body back to a balanced PH level (slightly alkaline) and begin the rehydration process.

-- CConsider consuming green juices or green smoothies and green tea (hot or cold as long as it is all natural and organic) to allow your digestive system to take a break and give your body time to heal and repair.
+- Consider consuming green juices or green smoothies and green tea (hot or cold as long as it is all natural and organic) to allow your digestive system to take a break and give your body time to heal and repair.
 You’ll also get super nutrients and liquids that will aid in repairing that malaise or hangover feeling, and will help you rehydrate.
 If you don’t feel like juicing or blending for the day, eat raw fruits and veggies; they’re not as difficult to digest as processed or prepared foods.
-If you don’t have a juicer, consider using a blender and cheese cloth or nut milk bag or go treat yourself to your favorite juice bar today.
+If you don’t have a juicer, consider doing some research on websites like My Juicer UK and purchasing a cheap/efficient one OR using a blender and cheese cloth or nut milk bag or go treat yourself to your favorite juice bar today.
 My favorite is the sweet greens, a mixture of kale, romaine, cucumber, celery, green apple and lemon – delicious.

 - Get moving, which means – ta da! – exercise.
 You may not feel like it, but a little physical activity will get digestion moving, which helps speed up the elimination of the toxins of that holiday celebration.